tricyphona/video-encoder/README.md

 # Video Encoder

-A simple media encoder build i Python using ffmpeg
+A simple media encoder build in Python using ffmpeg

 ## How to install

-install python
+Make sure that Python 2.7 or 3.6 are installed.

 ## Usage